DavidBPoole/INDIVIDUAL-ASSIGNMENT-Team-Roster/INSTRUCTIONS.md

 ---

 # :red_circle: STOP :red_circle:
-## Create an MVP branch from the main branch after completing all MVP and push it up to Github before starting stretch goals
+## Create an MVP branch from the main branch after completing all MVP and push it up to Github before starting stretch goals. ✅

 ---